CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/free-trial-faq.md

 ### How long does it take to get a free trial account activated?

 After you have entered the verification code, provided a valid credit card (Visa or Mastercard only - American Express, Discover, and pre-paid credit cards are not accepted), and completed the activation form, your account will be created instantly.
 You will then receive an email with your account details.

 ### Is there an expiration time on the free trial?

 Yes.
 The trial credits will expire after 90 days.

+### What if I want to access public cloud servers in Latin America?

+Access to CenturyLink Cloud in Latin America is limited to accounts that are initiated through a regional CenturyLink Sales Representative.

+To engage this team, send an email with your request, and a regional Sales Representative will respond.
+Or, call during business hours of Monday through Friday, 09:00 to 17:00, Argentina Standard Time.
+For contact information, see [CenturyLink Cloud Availability in Latin America](http://www.ctl.io/blog/post/cloud-availability-latin-america/).

 ### What if my trial account signup is unsuccessful?